autophagy/twitter-bg-restorer/README.md

 ## Installation

 Go to [chrome://extensions/](chrome://extensions/) and drag the .crx file into it.
+If it refuses to install because its not from THE OFFICIAL GOOGLE STORE then clicking the checkbox that says 'Developer Mode' should work, I think.
 Then click on 'Options' below the extension.

 This is where it gets a little unwieldy, but whatever.
 Go to a link that contains your tweet (so you can see your background), press ctrl+u to view the source.